kids encyclopedia robot

 The colors yellow and black in Elfsborg derived from the Royal Älvsborg Regiment.

-Ever since Elfsborg was established they wore the main colour yellow with some strikes of black.
+Ever since Elfsborg was established they wore the main colour yellow with some stripes of black.
 The yellow and black color originates in Älvsborg, and it was Älvsborg Regiment that had yellow and black color on their flag, which meant that Elfsborg of course would play in these colors.
 So it became yellow shirts and black shorts.
 The costumes remained pure in the colors yellow and black with no club text scrolling on the chest or back.
 They were simply pure in their colors, and it remained so until the 1940s when trends over Sweden was to adorn their badge on the shirt.
 In this manner, they could strengthen their brand even more.
 For Elfsborgs part it was the classic black text Elfsborg in italics placed on the chest at the heart.
 From 1940 until 2007, almost 50 years, the classic text Elfsborg decorated chest.
 From 2007 there was a change to what is now the official club emblem there, an emblem derived from the 1970s and has appeared in several versions at most of Elfsborg sections.
 It is a crown of yellow and black with Elfsborg engraved in it and a football at the top.
 The reason for the change was mainly to promote the club brand.
 They wanted a brand that people and companies could associate themselves with – instead of a text as before.

 Old crest of football team IF Elfsborg